Migrating from WP-Syntax to PrismJS

 Google Analytics for WordPress

-To set up Google Analytics tracking for WordPress you don’t need any third-party plugin.
+To set up Google Analytics tracking for WordPress, you don’t need any third-party plugin.
 It can be easily done using a child theme.
-A child theme, is a code that modifies the current theme in a way that won’t interfere with future upgrades.
+A child theme is code that modifies the current theme in a way that won’t interfere with future upgrades.
 To enable Google Analytics, start by creating a child theme using the official documentation.

-Now, you need to get you Google Analytics tracking code.
-Over the years the tracking code had a few different versions.
+Now, you need to get your Google Analytics tracking code.
+Over the years, the tracking code has had a few different versions.
 You should make sure you are getting the latest tracking code, which currently looks like:

 <!-- Global site tag (gtag.js) - Google Analytics -->